Hudhud ni Aliguyon: Characters

-Notable Themes
+Notable themes

-Double Marriage
+Exchange marriage

-Hudhud ni Aliguyon, like some hudhuds, would tackle the romantic adventures of the characters.
-It would show that ordeals are resolved after a long fight between the two men, who are unable to defeat each other.
-After gaining each other's respect, the story ends with the marriage of the hero to the former enemy's sister, and the hero's sister to be wed to this former enemy.
-In the hudhuds, it was always so that there are only two children, a male and a female.
-The two men after the fight exchange sisters with a marriage alliance, such that a brother and sister marry the other sister and brother.
+Hudhud ni Aliguyon, like some hudhuds, tackles the matrimonial aspects of the characters.
+An episode narrates that after a long fight between the two men, who are unable to defeat each other, the conflict was permanently resolved through exchange marriage among the families of the two warring protagonists.
+After gaining respect for each other's warring skills, the story ends with the hero's marriage of his former enemy's sister, and in exchange, the hero's sister is married to the hero's former enemy.
+Hudhud stories usually depict that the parents have only two children, a male and a female.
+The two men, after the fight, exchange sisters with a marriage alliance, such that a pair of brother and sister cross-marry to another pair of sister and brother who were unrelated to the first pair prior to the marriage.

 This epic focuses on peacemaking and a heroic tradition where no blood is spilt.
-The celebration of the double marriage is a representation of the elimination of enmity, meaning that the next generation will no longer have these enemies.
+The celebration of the exchange marriage is a representation of the elimination of enmity, meaning that the next generation will no longer have these enemies.

-Family Solidarity
+Family solidarity

 Family solidarity is also a theme expressed in the hudhud.
 The hudhud would start with a conflict of the fathers which will eventually be carried on to the children.
 The children have to avenge and continue to fight any enemy or outsider who made offences against the family.

-Respect for Parents and Elders and Prominence for Women
+Respect for parents and elders and prominence for women

 Parents and elders were addressed properly, using terms such as Aman for father and Innan hi for mother.
 Also, the hero's mother specifically is given respect and prominence.
 It is evident in one part of the epic as the mother called to stop the fight between the two characters saying that Pumbakhayon must eat first.